EU import conditions for poultry and poultry products

 Commission Regulation (EC) No. 798/2008 lays down the veterinary requirements which must be fulfilled when exporting poultry and certain poultry products and a list of those third countries from which imports of these commodities are authorised.

-Food products of animal origin are allowed into the EU only if they come from an approved establishment in a third country.
+Food products of animal origin are allowed into the EU only if they come from an approved establishment in a non-EU country.
 To apply to become an approved establishment, a company should contact the relevant authorities in their country who then submit an application for approval to the European Commission.

 The competent authorities of the exporting countries give the guarantee that the establishments conform and operate to EU legislation, when proposing amendments to the establishment list.